All Episodes

 It was here long before we began to walk upon it.

-It will be here, wait, it will be here long after we no longer walk upon it.
+Wait, it will be here long after we no longer walk upon it.

 What we can do, what humanity can do, is to ruin our chances to continue to walk on the earth.

-After we're gone it will continue to go around.
+After we're gone, it will continue to go around.

-In the sense, you know, that we have been here maybe consciously, even by esoteric history, say about a million years, which is just a drop in the bucket.
+I think your points are very legitimately taken, and believe me, I accept the arguments that you make, in particular about the need of humankind to show a little humility in relationship to the age of the planet, in the sense, you know, that we have been here maybe consciously, even by esoteric history, say, about a million years, which is just a drop in the bucket.

 And I think that humanity needs to show some humility in relationship to the awesome responsibility of being here on the planet.